Rhym/cakeStrap/README.md

 -----------

 * Download the .zip file
-* Extract the files into your CakePHP app folder
+* Extract the files into your CakePHP folder
 * To enable your theme add the following to your "app/Controller/AppController.php" class:

 ```php